 The State Library and Archives Trust operates under the Libraries Act (1984).
 It is the responsibility of the State Library and Archives Trust to comply with the conditions and administer any property acquired by gift, bequest, or devise.

-Applications for the period 1 January 2023 to 30 June 2023 will be considered at the next meeting of the Trust scheduled for May 2023 (date to be confirmed).
-Applications for this period will close on Friday 5th May 2023.
+Applications for the period 1 October 2024 to 31 December 2024 will be considered at the next meeting of the Trust, scheduled for Thursday 5 September 2024.
+Applications for this period will close on 22 August 2024.

 The current members of the State Library and Archives Trust are: